Mesh Cloth that directly operates Mesh

 Set the parameters that control the behavior of cloth simulation.

 First, let’s load a preset and set it up easily.

-Press the [Load] button to the right of [Paramaters].
+Press the [Preset] button to the right of [Parameters].

 You have now set most of the parameters for the skirt.

 (* Adjustment is required according to the model shape to be used.)

 Now that a series of settings has been completed, press the [Create] button to create the data.

 If there is no problem, the status icon of MeshCloth changes to “white” and information is displayed.